Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Introduction

-\begin{mainthm}[\cref{thmEMcomparison,propThmC}] The map $\hatTheta$ is a quasi-isomorphism.
-So to prove that $\CO_{\LL}$ is injective on a subspace of $\QH^*(X)$ it suffices to prove that $\hatCO$ is injective on that subspace.
+\begin{mainthm}[Theorem~\ref{thmEMcomparison} and Proposition~\ref{propThmC}] The map $\hatTheta$ is a quasi-isomorphism.
+So to prove that $\CO_{\LL}$ is injective on a subspace of $\QH^*(X)$ it suffices to prove that \smash{$\hatCO$} is injective on that subspace.
 More generally, the same result holds when $S$ is replaced by the quotient $R = S/I$ before completing, for any ideal $I$ in $S$ contained in $\m$. \end{mainthm}

 The generalisation to $S/I$ is useful in applications, for example the following.